-Don´t panic, this is not an academic essay.
-I really believe there is a parallelism of this dilemma with the digitalisation of the Industrial sector.
+Do not panic, this is not an academic essay.
+I really believe there is a parallelism of this dilemma with the digitalization of the Industrial sector.

-To prove my view let´s map above statements to the current state of Industrial sector Digitalisation::
+To prove my view let us map the above statements to the current state of the Industrial sector Digitalisation::

-- The industrial sector doesn’t know what they need.
-There is technology ready in the market to provide a lot of value to the Industry but customers don’t know what they need.
+- The industrial sector does not know what they need.
+There is technology ready in the market to provide a lot of value to the Industry but customers do not know what they need.

 We have IoT technologies, unprecedented connectivity capabilities, computing power at the price of peanuts, cloud solutions, Artificial Intelligence, Big data….
-However, the industrial customer doesn’t know what to do with it.
-They still don’t see the big gains promised behind a so-called revolution besides some initial attempts from early adopters (predictive maintenance seems to be the hype)
+However, the industrial customer does not know what to do with it.
+They still do not see the big gains promised behind the so-called revolution besides some initial attempts from early adopters (predictive maintenance seems to be the hype)